 The selected candidate will contribute to research and teaching in macroeconomics.
-(S)he essentially aims at
+She.he essentially aims at

-- developing and/or expanding on his/her research agenda while fostering interdisciplinary research collaborations, seeking funding for research projects in the field and publishing in internationally recognized peer-reviewed journals;
+- developing and/or expanding on her.his research agenda while fostering interdisciplinary research collaborations, seeking funding for research projects in the field and publishing in internationally recognized peer-reviewed journals;

-- contributing to education (bachelor, master and Phd education) by developing knowledge, skills and competences related to macroeconomics, providing the necessary tools and insights for “evidence-based” research;
+- contributing to education (bachelor, master – including the supervision of master dissertations - and PhD education) by developing knowledge, skills and competences related to macroeconomics, providing the necessary tools and insights for “evidence-based” research;

-- interacting closely with practitioners and engaging with concrete issues of organisations in Brussels, either national or international.
+- interacting closely with practitioners and engaging with concrete issues of organizations, either national or international.

-Candidates will be expected to contribute to SBS-EM´s core courses and programs in macroeconomics and to supervise on average 6 master theses per year in this field.
-In the long-run, candidates will be requested to teach 4 courses of 5 ECTS (approximately 24 contact hours) per year.
-The envisaged teaching assignment for the first year consists of ECON-S442 (Macroeconomic Theory and Policy), ECON-S427 (Graduate Macro I) and ECON-S520 (Graduate Macro III).
+Candidates will be expected to contribute to the School and University´s core courses and programs in macroeconomics, both in regular programs and in life-long learning programs, and to supervise at least 6 master theses per year.
+In the long-run, candidates will be requested to teach 4 courses of 5 ECTS (24 contact hours per course per year).
+The envisaged teaching assignment for the first year consists of ECON-S-203 Théorie monétaire I, ECON-S-427 Graduate macroeconomics I and ECON-S-442 Macroeconomic Theory and Policy.

-· Candidates for the position must hold a PhD Degree (with doctoral thesis) in economics or closely related fields.
+· Candidates for the position must hold a PhD Degree (with doctoral thesis) in economics or applied economics.

 · Candidates should have a proven record and/or pipeline of high-quality publications in internationally recognized peer-reviewed journals and be able to write grant proposals in the field.